openvinotoolkit/model_server/docs/troubleshooting.md

 ### Resource Allocation
 RAM consumption might depend on the size of the models configured for serving and serving parameters.
 It should be measured experimentally.
 Every version of the model creates a separate inference engine object, so it is recommended to mount only the desired model versions.
 Increasing the number of processing streams might also impact the RAM allocation.
-When usage exceeds its limits, unexpected behavior can be observed.
-One of them being unable to load new models into device with error from OpenVINO: `can't protect` in server logs.

 OpenVINO&trade; Model Server consumes all available CPU resources unless they are restricted by operating system, Docker or Kubernetes capabilities.